 An artist always striving to evolve, grow and break the status quo, we can all draw some inspiration from this incredible illustrator and femme-powering changemaker…

 How did @frances_cannon come about?
-What motivated you to start posting your art on Instagram?
+What motivated you to start sharing your art?

 I first got Instagram to post selfies and bad photos of food just like everyone else in 2012, but I started posting my art just cause I wanted to – and then it gradually grew into my main space to share my art.

-How has Instagram changed the direction of your art, life and career?
+How has it changed the direction of your work, life and career?

 My Instagram helped me build a customer base so I could sell my art.
 This happened very slowly and gradually, so sorry to anyone wanting a magic formula to make your Instagram popular – I don’t have one!
 It happened very organically.

-How do you make the most of your Instagram link in bio?
+How do you make the most of your link in bio?

 I don’t really have a goal or mission.
 I’m an artist, and I make work about what I’m experiencing and am passionate about.
 Its an ongoing mission of processing my emotions and experiences.
 Instagram is just a way for me to connect and share with an audience.

 What are the main challenges you’ve faced as a woman in the creative industries?
 How is your art aiming to address or combat this?